ryantd42/NY-Legislative-Git/2023/A2898A-2023/bill.md

   February 1, 2023
   ___________

- Introduced  by M. of A. CARROLL -- read once and referred to the Commit- tee on Insurance
+ Introduced  by M. of A. CARROLL, EPSTEIN, SHIMSKY, GONZALEZ-ROJAS, McDO- NALD, DINOWITZ, GALLAGHER, SEAWRIGHT, JEAN-PIERRE, THIELE, CUNNINGHAM, WOERNER, K. BROWN -- read once and referred to the Committee on Insur- ance -- committee  discharged,  bill  amended,  ordered  reprinted  as amended and recommitted to said committee

  AN  ACT  to  amend  the  insurance law, in relation to requiring certain insurance policies to cover neuropsychological exams for dyslexia

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 This act shall be known and may be cited as the "dyslexia diagnosis access act".
   § 2.
 Legislative findings and intent.
 The legislature hereby finds and declares the following:
   a.
 Dyslexia is a specific learning disability that is  neurobiological in  origin.
 It  is  characterized  by difficulties with accurate and/or fluent word recognition and impaired spelling  and  decoding  abilities.
  These  difficulties  typically result from a deficit in the phonological component of language within the brain that is often discordant with the person's intelligence and other cognitive abilities.
 Secondary  effects of  undetected  and  unaddressed dyslexia include  anxiety, depression, worsened health, decreased life  expectancy,  lower  education  rates, lower employment and income rates, and increased  poverty and incarcera- tion rates.
   b.
 Studies  indicate  that  as  many as one in five children may have dyslexia or another phonemic awareness issue.
 However, lack of access to appropriate screening and diagnostic testing poses a barrier to  compre- hensively  tracking  the incidence of dyslexia and students are unlikely to receive the intervention required  to  overcome  dyslexia  without  a positive  diagnosis.
 Comprehensive  neuropsychological exams are recog- nized as the most effective way to positively diagnose dyslexia.
+Such exams  are  often administered over the course of two days and currently

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01994-02-3
+ A. 2898--A  2

-Such exams are often administered over the course of two days  and  currently may  cost  in  excess of six thousand dollars but are typically not paid for by health insurance, making them unaffordable to many families.
+ may cost in excess of six thousand dollars but are  typically  not  paid for by health insurance, making them unaffordable to many families.
   § 3.
 Subsection (i) of section 3216 of the insurance law is amended by adding a new paragraph 39 to read as follows:
-  (39) (A) EVERY POLICY THAT PROVIDES COVERAGE FOR  PHYSICIAN  SERVICES, MEDICAL,  MAJOR  MEDICAL  OR  SIMILAR  COMPREHENSIVE-TYPE COVERAGE SHALL

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01994-01-3
- A. 2898  2

- PROVIDE COVERAGE FOR TESTING FOR SUSPECTED DYSLEXIA IN  ACCORDANCE  WITH THIS PARAGRAPH AND SHALL NOT EXCLUDE COVERAGE FOR THE SCREENING, DIAGNO- SIS OR TREATMENT OF MEDICAL CONDITIONS OTHERWISE COVERED BY THE POLICY.
+  (39)  (A)  EVERY POLICY THAT PROVIDES COVERAGE FOR PHYSICIAN SERVICES, MEDICAL, MAJOR MEDICAL  OR  SIMILAR  COMPREHENSIVE-TYPE  COVERAGE  SHALL PROVIDE  COVERAGE  FOR TESTING FOR SUSPECTED DYSLEXIA IN ACCORDANCE WITH THIS PARAGRAPH AND SHALL NOT EXCLUDE COVERAGE FOR THE SCREENING, DIAGNO- SIS OR TREATMENT OF MEDICAL CONDITIONS OTHERWISE COVERED BY THE POLICY.
-  (I)  COVERAGE  SHALL INCLUDE COMPREHENSIVE NEUROPSYCHOLOGICAL EXAMINA- TIONS FOR THE PURPOSES OF DIAGNOSING DYSLEXIA, PURSUANT  TO  THIS  PARA- GRAPH.
+  (B) COVERAGE SHALL INCLUDE COMPREHENSIVE  NEUROPSYCHOLOGICAL  EXAMINA- TIONS  FOR  THE  PURPOSES  OF  DIAGNOSING  DYSLEXIA  AND DETERMINING THE PSYCHOLOGICAL, EMOTIONAL, AND EDUCATIONAL WELLNESS NEEDS OF THE INDIVID- UAL TESTED.
-  (II)  CLINICIANS'  NEUROPSYCHOLOGICAL REPORTS SHALL INCLUDE COMPREHEN- SIVE RECOMMENDATIONS REGARDLESS OF DIAGNOSIS, INCLUDING A PSYCHOLOGICAL, EMOTIONAL, AND EDUCATIONAL WELLNESS PLAN FOR THE INDIVIDUAL EVALUATED.
-  (B) COVERAGE UNDER THIS PARAGRAPH IS ONLY REQUIRED IF ONE OR  MORE  OF THE FOLLOWING CRITERIA ARE MET:
-  (I)  THE INSURED IS AT AN INCREASED HEREDITARY RISK FOR DYSLEXIA OWING TO A FAMILY HISTORY OF DYSLEXIA; OR
-  (II) THE INDIVIDUAL IS A STUDENT WHO HAS FAILED TWO (IF IN  KINDERGAR- TEN  OR FIRST GRADE) OR ONE (IF IN SECOND GRADE OR ABOVE) READILY AVAIL- ABLE LITERACY SCREENING BENCHMARK(S) OF PROVEN PSYCHOMETRIC  VALUE;  AND IS DEEMED AT RISK ACCORDING TO THEIR INSTRUCTOR, SCHOOL, OR OTHER SUPER- VISING EDUCATIONAL BODY; OR
-  (III)  THE  INDIVIDUAL'S  PEDIATRICIAN IDENTIFIES THE INDIVIDUAL AS AT RISK FOR DYSLEXIA AS INDICATED BY FINDINGS FROM  A  VALID  AND  RELIABLE SCREENER AND RECOMMENDS A NEUROPSYCHOLOGICAL EXAMINATION; OR (IV)  THE  INDIVIDUAL  IS  A  STUDENT WITH A HISTORY OF RISK FACTOR(S) KNOWN TO IMPACT LEARNING AND EDUCATIONAL  OUTCOMES,  INCLUDING  BUT  NOT LIMITED TO: FETAL TOXIN EXPOSURE, PREMATURITY, AND HISTORY OF NEUROLOGI- CAL DISORDER, SUCH AS EPILEPSY.
-  (C)  COVERAGE  REQUIRED BY THIS PARAGRAPH SHALL BE CAPPED AT SIX THOU- SAND DOLLARS, INDEXED TO  INFLATION  TO  BE  ADJUSTED  EVERY  TWO  YEARS ACCORDING  TO  CONSUMER  PRICE  INDEX  FOR  ALL  URBAN CONSUMERS FOR THE NATION, AS PREPARED BY THE UNITED STATES DEPARTMENT OF  LABOR,  FOR  THE CALENDAR YEAR PRECEDING THE CALENDAR YEAR IN WHICH THE ADJUSTMENT TO THE MAXIMUM BENEFIT AMOUNT IS PROMULGATED.
   § 4.
 Section 3221 of the insurance law is  amended  by  adding  a  new subsection (u) to read as follows:
-  (U)  (1)  (A)  EVERY  POLICY  THAT  PROVIDES  COVERAGE  FOR  PHYSICIAN SERVICES,  MEDICAL, MAJOR MEDICAL OR SIMILAR COMPREHENSIVE-TYPE COVERAGE SHALL PROVIDE COVERAGE FOR TESTING FOR SUSPECTED DYSLEXIA IN  ACCORDANCE WITH  THIS  SUBSECTION AND SHALL NOT EXCLUDE COVERAGE FOR THE SCREENING, DIAGNOSIS OR TREATMENT OF MEDICAL CONDITIONS OTHERWISE  COVERED  BY  THE POLICY.
+  (U)  (1)  EVERY  POLICY THAT PROVIDES COVERAGE FOR PHYSICIAN SERVICES, MEDICAL, MAJOR MEDICAL  OR  SIMILAR  COMPREHENSIVE-TYPE  COVERAGE  SHALL PROVIDE  COVERAGE  FOR TESTING FOR SUSPECTED DYSLEXIA IN ACCORDANCE WITH THIS SUBSECTION AND SHALL NOT EXCLUDE COVERAGE FOR THE SCREENING,  DIAG- NOSIS  OR TREATMENT OF MEDICAL CONDITIONS OTHERWISE COVERED BY THE POLI- CY.
-  (B)  COVERAGE  SHALL INCLUDE COMPREHENSIVE NEUROPSYCHOLOGICAL EXAMINA- TIONS  FOR  THE  PURPOSES  OF  DIAGNOSING  DYSLEXIA,  PURSUANT  TO  THIS SUBSECTION.
+  (2) COVERAGE SHALL INCLUDE COMPREHENSIVE  NEUROPSYCHOLOGICAL  EXAMINA- TIONS  FOR  THE  PURPOSES  OF  DIAGNOSING  DYSLEXIA  AND DETERMINING THE PSYCHOLOGICAL, EMOTIONAL, AND EDUCATIONAL WELLNESS NEEDS OF THE INDIVID- UAL TESTED.
-  (C) CLINICIANS' NEUROPSYCHOLOGICAL REPORTS SHALL INCLUDE COMPREHENSIVE RECOMMENDATIONS  REGARDLESS  OF  DIAGNOSIS,  INCLUDING  A PSYCHOLOGICAL, EMOTIONAL, AND EDUCATIONAL WELLNESS PLAN FOR THE INDIVIDUAL EVALUATED.
-  (2) COVERAGE UNDER THIS SUBSECTION IS ONLY REQUIRED IF ONE OR MORE  OF THE FOLLOWING CRITERIA ARE MET:
-  (A)  THE INSURED IS AT AN INCREASED HEREDITARY RISK FOR DYSLEXIA OWING TO A FAMILY HISTORY OF DYSLEXIA; OR
-  (B) THE INDIVIDUAL IS A STUDENT WHO HAS FAILED TWO (IF IN KINDERGARTEN OR FIRST GRADE) OR ONE (IF IN SECOND GRADE OR ABOVE)  READILY  AVAILABLE LITERACY  SCREENING  BENCHMARK(S)  OF  PROVEN PSYCHOMETRIC VALUE; AND IS DEEMED AT RISK ACCORDING TO THEIR INSTRUCTOR, SCHOOL, OR OTHER SUPERVIS- ING EDUCATIONAL BODY; OR
- A. 2898  3

-  (C) THE INDIVIDUAL'S PEDIATRICIAN IDENTIFIES THE INDIVIDUAL AS AT RISK FOR DYSLEXIA AS INDICATED BY FINDINGS FROM A VALID AND RELIABLE SCREENER AND RECOMMENDS A NEUROPSYCHOLOGICAL EXAMINATION; OR (D) THE INDIVIDUAL IS A STUDENT WITH A HISTORY OF RISK FACTOR(S) KNOWN TO  IMPACT  LEARNING AND EDUCATIONAL OUTCOMES, INCLUDING BUT NOT LIMITED
- TO: FETAL TOXIN  EXPOSURE,  PREMATURITY,  AND  HISTORY  OF  NEUROLOGICAL DISORDER, SUCH AS EPILEPSY.
-  (3)  COVERAGE REQUIRED BY THIS SUBSECTION SHALL BE CAPPED AT SIX THOU- SAND DOLLARS, INDEXED TO  INFLATION  TO  BE  ADJUSTED  EVERY  TWO  YEARS ACCORDING  TO  CONSUMER  PRICE  INDEX  FOR  ALL  URBAN CONSUMERS FOR THE NATION, AS PREPARED BY THE UNITED STATES DEPARTMENT OF  LABOR,  FOR  THE CALENDAR YEAR PRECEDING THE CALENDAR YEAR IN WHICH THE ADJUSTMENT TO THE MAXIMUM BENEFIT AMOUNT IS PROMULGATED.
   § 5.
-Section  4303  of  the insurance law is amended by adding a new subsection (uu) to read as follows:
+Section 4303 of the insurance law is  amended  by  adding  a  new subsection (vv) to read as follows:
-  (UU) (1)  (A)  EVERY  POLICY  THAT  PROVIDES  COVERAGE  FOR  PHYSICIAN SERVICES,  MEDICAL, MAJOR MEDICAL OR SIMILAR COMPREHENSIVE-TYPE COVERAGE SHALL PROVIDE COVERAGE FOR TESTING FOR SUSPECTED DYSLEXIA IN  ACCORDANCE WITH  THIS  SUBSECTION AND SHALL NOT EXCLUDE COVERAGE FOR THE SCREENING, DIAGNOSIS OR TREATMENT OF MEDICAL CONDITIONS OTHERWISE  COVERED  BY  THE POLICY.
+  (VV)  (1)  EVERY POLICY THAT PROVIDES COVERAGE FOR PHYSICIAN SERVICES, MEDICAL, MAJOR MEDICAL  OR  SIMILAR  COMPREHENSIVE-TYPE  COVERAGE  SHALL PROVIDE  COVERAGE  FOR TESTING FOR SUSPECTED DYSLEXIA IN ACCORDANCE WITH THIS SUBSECTION AND SHALL NOT EXCLUDE COVERAGE FOR THE SCREENING,  DIAG- NOSIS  OR TREATMENT OF MEDICAL CONDITIONS OTHERWISE COVERED BY THE POLI- CY.
-  (B)  COVERAGE  SHALL INCLUDE COMPREHENSIVE NEUROPSYCHOLOGICAL EXAMINA- TIONS  FOR  THE  PURPOSES  OF  DIAGNOSING  DYSLEXIA,  PURSUANT  TO  THIS SUBSECTION.
+  (2) COVERAGE SHALL INCLUDE COMPREHENSIVE  NEUROPSYCHOLOGICAL  EXAMINA- TIONS  FOR  THE  PURPOSES  OF  DIAGNOSING  DYSLEXIA  AND DETERMINING THE PSYCHOLOGICAL, EMOTIONAL, AND EDUCATIONAL WELLNESS NEEDS OF THE INDIVID- UAL TESTED.
-  (C) CLINICIANS' NEUROPSYCHOLOGICAL REPORTS SHALL INCLUDE COMPREHENSIVE RECOMMENDATIONS  REGARDLESS  OF  DIAGNOSIS,  INCLUDING  A PSYCHOLOGICAL, EMOTIONAL, AND EDUCATIONAL WELLNESS PLAN FOR THE INDIVIDUAL EVALUATED.
-  (2) COVERAGE UNDER THIS SUBSECTION IS ONLY REQUIRED IF ONE OR MORE  OF THE FOLLOWING CRITERIA ARE MET:
-  (A)  THE INSURED IS AT AN INCREASED HEREDITARY RISK FOR DYSLEXIA OWING TO A FAMILY HISTORY OF DYSLEXIA; OR
-  (B) THE INDIVIDUAL IS A STUDENT WHO HAS FAILED TWO (IF IN KINDERGARTEN OR FIRST GRADE) OR ONE (IF IN SECOND GRADE OR ABOVE)  READILY  AVAILABLE LITERACY  SCREENING  BENCHMARK(S)  OF  PROVEN PSYCHOMETRIC VALUE; AND IS DEEMED AT RISK ACCORDING TO THEIR INSTRUCTOR, SCHOOL, OR OTHER SUPERVIS- ING EDUCATIONAL BODY; OR
-  (C) THE INDIVIDUAL'S PEDIATRICIAN IDENTIFIES THE INDIVIDUAL AS AT RISK FOR DYSLEXIA AS INDICATED BY FINDINGS FROM A VALID AND RELIABLE SCREENER AND RECOMMENDS A NEUROPSYCHOLOGICAL EXAMINATION; OR (D) THE INDIVIDUAL IS A STUDENT WITH A HISTORY OF RISK FACTOR(S) KNOWN TO IMPACT LEARNING AND EDUCATIONAL OUTCOMES INCLUDING, BUT  NOT  LIMITED
- TO:  FETAL  TOXIN  EXPOSURE,  PREMATURITY,  AND  HISTORY OF NEUROLOGICAL DISORDER, SUCH AS EPILEPSY.
-  (3) COVERAGE REQUIRED BY THIS SUBSECTION SHALL BE CAPPED AT SIX  THOU- SAND  DOLLARS,  INDEXED  TO  INFLATION  TO  BE  ADJUSTED EVERY TWO YEARS ACCORDING TO CONSUMER PRICE  INDEX  FOR  ALL  URBAN  CONSUMERS  FOR  THE NATION,  AS  PREPARED  BY THE UNITED STATES DEPARTMENT OF LABOR, FOR THE CALENDAR YEAR PRECEDING THE CALENDAR YEAR IN WHICH THE ADJUSTMENT TO THE MAXIMUM BENEFIT AMOUNT IS PROMULGATED.
   § 6.
 This act shall take effect on the first of January next  succeed- ing  the date on which it shall have become a law and shall apply to all policies and contracts issued, renewed, modified, altered, or amended on or after such  date.
-Effective  immediately,  the  addition,  amendment and/or repeal of any rule or regulation necessary for the implementation of  this  act  on  its  effective  date  are  authorized  to be made and completed on or before such date.
+Effective  immediately,  the  addition,  amendment and/or repeal of any rule or regulation necessary for the implementation of  this  act  on  its  effective  date  are  authorized  to be made and completed on or before such effective date.